PyCQA/redbaron/docs/basics.rst

 Those attributes are always surrounding syntax element of Python like :file:`[](),.{}` or keywords.
 You should, normally, not have a lot of reasons to play with them.
-For the moment, the nodes aren't documented, so the best way to have an idea on where a formatting node takes action, apart from modifying it, is to look at `the code of baron.dumps<https://github.com/Psycojoker/baron/blob/master/baron/dumper.py>`_.
+You can find a detailed version of each nodes here:
+:doc:`nodes_reference`.

 nodes structure
 ---------------